dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

 - A Kubernetes or OpenShift cluster (see [supported versions](../../../../../csidriver/#features-and-capabilities))
 - Helm 3
+- A PowerMax system managed by a Unisphere instance with software version 10.0 or later.
 - If enabling CSM for Authorization, please refer to the [Authorization deployment steps](../../../../../deployment/helm/modules/installation/authorization-v2.0/) first
 - If enabling CSM Replication, both source and target storage systems must be locally managed by Unisphere.
   - _Example_: When using two Unisphere instances, the first Unisphere instance should be configured with the source storage system as locally